StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 </Relationship>
 ```

-If the path in the implementation artifact is relative the TOSCAlite deployment system assumes the file is located in a folder called `relationships` within the Zip archive.
+If the path in the implementation artifact is relative, the TOSCAlite deployment system assumes the file is located in a folder called `relationships` within the ZIP archive.

-The connects to relationship does not allow self connections and connections with (or between) machine nodes.
+The connectsTo relationship does not allow self connections or connections with (or between) machine nodes.

 ## Packaging

-An application modeled in TOSCAlite gets packaged as a `.zip`-Archive, this archive contains all the artifacts and the `model.xml` which describes the topology graph.
-The folder structure of the archive should contain one folder for every service node defined in the `model.xml` this folder contains all artifacts associated with this node (if no absolute path gets defined).
-The Implementation artifacts for connects to relationships will be stored in a folder called `relationships`
+An application modeled in TOSCAlite gets packaged as a `.zip` archive.
+This archive contains all the artifacts and the `model.xml` which describes the topology graph.
+The folder structure of the archive should contain one folder for every service node defined in the `model.xml`.
+Each folder contains all artifacts associated with this node (if no absolute path gets defined).
+The implementation artifacts for connectsTo relationships will be stored in a folder called `relationships`.

 ### model.xml

 The ``model.xml`` describes the topology graph.
-Nodes and Relationships get described in seperate blocks.
+Nodes and relationships get described in seperate blocks.

-An empty model.xml file looks as follows:
+An empty model.xml file gets defined as follows:
 ```XML
 <Model>
     <Nodes>